 Open Access (OA) Fee Waivers or No Fee ("Read & Publish" Agreements, S2O, memberships funded by Waidner-Spahr Library)

-The library subscriptions to these journal publisher packages include waivers of open access publication fees for most types of articles.
+The DOAJ (Directory of Open Access Journals) can help you identify open access journals and the fees they charge BEFORE you submit to a specific journal; there are many OA journals that do not have OA author fees.
+The library subscriptions to the journal publisher packages listed below include waivers of open access publication fees for most types of articles.
 A Dickinson faculty/staff member must be the corresponding/submitting author (please use your Dickinson email address when submitting your article), and the article must be accepted through the journal's established peer-review and editorial process.
 You should be prompted during the online submission process to confirm that you wish to publish OA and claim your fee waiver, or in some cases this will be offered to you in your notification of acceptance.

 The "S2O" journals are those which charge no open access fees or fees to readers, and instead are funded by collective library subscription or support fees, including those paid by the Waidner-Spahr Library.